cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 1. the surrounding `<ul>` tag will get the `navbar-nav` class at the first level; all others will get `collapse` and others
 1. the `<ul>` will also get a menu and page specific class because of the `theme-submenu-[Menu.Id]-[Page.Id]` which is useful for the collapse identification in bootstrap
-1. the `<li>` of each node will get some classes including an `active` if it's the current page, and `has-child` if it has children so that the bootstrap menu will do it's magic
+1. the `<li>` of each node will get some classes including an `active` if it's the current page, and `has-child` if it has children so tAct the bootstrap menu will do it's magic
 1. the `<a>` link itself will also have different classes based on active
 1. the `<span>` is used to show a `+`/`-` indicator using the `nav-item-sub-opener`
 1. ...and it will also get's `collapsed` if it's not in the breadcrumb (so it's only opened if a sub-page is the current page)